 - (14) It is therefore important for the intraday markets to adapt to the participation of variable renewable energy technologies such as solar and wind as well as to the participation of demand side response and energy storage.
 The liquidity of the intraday markets should be improved with the sharing of the order books between market operators within a bidding zone, also when the cross-zonal capacities are set to zero or after the gate closure time of the intraday market.
-Furthermore, the gate closure time of the intraday market should be set closer to the time of delivery to maximize the opportunities for market participants to trade shortages and surplus of electricity and contribute to better integrating variable renewables in the electricity system. - (15) In addition, the short-term electricity markets should ensure that small-scale flexibility service providers can participate by lowering the minimum bid size. - To ensure the efficient integration of electricity generated from variable renewable energy (16)sources and to reduce the need for fossil-fuel based electricity generation in times when there is high demand for electricity combined with low levels of electricity generation from variable renewable energy sources, it should be possible for transmission system operators to design a peak shaving product enabling demand response to contribute to decreasing peaks of consumption in the electricity system at specific hours of the day.
-In addition, the peak shaving product should contribute to ensuring security of supply.
+Furthermore, the gate closure time of the intraday market should be set closer to the time of delivery to maximize the opportunities for market participants to trade shortages and surplus of electricity and contribute to better integrating variable renewables in the electricity system. - (15) In addition, the short-term electricity markets should ensure that small-scale flexibility service providers can participate by lowering the minimum bid size. - To ensure the efficient integration of electricity generated from variable renewable energy (16)sources and to reduce the need for fossil-fuel based electricity generation in situations of electricity price crisis times when there is high demand for electricity combined with low levels of electricity generation from variable renewable energy sources, it should be possible for transmission system operators to design a peak shaving product enabling additional -demand response to contribute to decreasing peaks of consumption in the electricity system at specific hours of the day.
+In addition, As such the peak shaving product should, in addition to contributing to lowering wholesale electricity prices, contribute to -ensuring security of supply during an electricity price crisis.
 The peak shaving product should contribute to maximize the integration of electricity produced from renewable sources into the system by shifting the electricity consumption to moments of the day with higher renewable electricity generation.
-As the peak shaving product aims to reduce and shift the electricity consumption, the scope of this product should be limited to demand side response.
-The procurement of the peak shaving product should take place on a short notice so as to avoid booking demand response capacities that could otherwise participate in wholesale electricity markets in normal conditions.
+As the peak shaving product aims to reduce and shift the electricity consumption, the scope of this product should be limited to demand-side response.
+As the peak shaving product is intended to only be applied in limited situations of electricity price crisis, its The procurement of the peak shaving product should may take place up to one week ahead on a short notice so as to avoid booking of releasing additional demand response capacities. that could otherwise participate in wholesale electricity markets in normal conditions.
 Its activation should be limited in time to limit distortive effects on the electricity market.
 The procurement of the peak shaving product should in particular avoid any impact on the day-ahead price, and its activation should in such a way that it does not overlap with the activation of balancing products which aim at maintaining the frequency of the electricity system stable.
+Transmission system operators should be able to activate the peak shaving product based on the forecast of the demand.
+Alternatively, the peak shaving product could be activated automatically within the day-ahead market, based on the energy price committed during the procurement of the demand reduction capacity.
 In order to verify volumes of activated demand reduction, the transmission system operator should use a baseline reflecting the expected electricity consumption without the activation of the peak shaving product.